JewelRam/capstone2/README.md

 5. If the database needs to be rebuilt, double check its been deleted and run dotnet restore, then run update-database

+   When the app starts you will be brought to the Home page where you create your rants.
+Once you've created one you will be brought to your "baggage" where you can either do actions for being "still pissed" or "over it"